Please refer to the links above for tutoring assistance while we are providing services virtually.

 Early Alert System identifies students determined to be "at risk" due to academic or personal factors--you will receive a letter from the college providing you with support information when you are not attending classes or have other risk factors.
 Pay attention to these strategies!

 Academic Support provides tutoring and teaches study/life skills necessary to be successful in higher education.
-You can also take the class, GEN 102 - Strategies for Academic Success, to help you be more successful in college.
+You can also take the class, FYE 105 - Achieving Academic Success, to help you be more successful in college.

 Academic Foundations teaches and enhances basic academic skills to start or continue your education.